 Specifies whom it applies for

-According to HinSchG, within an established deadline, companies must adopt an internal reporting system through which employees and potentially third parties can report in writing, orally, or in person.
-Particularly:
+According to the HinSchG, companies must establish an internal reporting system by the 2nd of July 2023, through which employees and potentially third parties can report in writing, verbally or in person.
+Including:

 Written reports can be submitted through a digital whistleblowing system, a dedicated email address, a complaint mailbox, or by post;